-A Director may be removed at any time by ordinary resolution of the shareholders of the company, or in any of the specific instances set out in the Articles of Association of the company.
+An A Director may be removed by the members who appointed him or her by letter to the company and a B Director may removed by an ordinary resolution of those members who are entitled to vote for their election at a general meeting.
+Directors may be removed at any time by ordinary resolution of the shareholders of the company, or in any other specific instances set out in the Articles of Association of the company.